Skip to content

-What is the RESP Contribution Deadline for 2023?
+What is the RESP Contribution Deadline?

 RESPs are great for families with kids, dependent children, or even for empty-nesters who want to still support their grandkids somehow.
 While RESPs are not tax-deductible, savings that grow in them are tax-deferred until the point of withdrawal.
-There are also rules surrounding RESP contributions and for funding a child’s future education in this format.
+There are also rules surrounding contributions and for funding a child’s future education in this format.

 Remember: the maximum RESP lifetime amount is $50,000.
 There is no maximum amount to how much you may contribute annually, but the government’s program – CESG – will only match a percentage of your initial $2,500 contributions every year, up to a lifetime maximum grant value of $7,200.